 Right after the end of Grow for me, Audrey II does so — growing twice its original size.
 The effect was filmed entirely on set without the need for opticals — and was actually a forced perspective shot.
 This ‘growing coffee plant’ was inspired by George Méliès’s short film The Man with the India Rubber Head.
 Conway explained: “We put the larger plant on a seven-and-a-half-foot track and slit it forward from the back of the set up to the can to make it appear as though the plant were growing.
 The coffee can label was reproduced with silk-screened rubber, and behind that were hidden little pneumatic rams that pushed outwards and made dents as if the roots were getting too big for the can.
 Also there were cable moves on the leaves, pushing them out and unrolling them as the plant advanced.
 Finally, we had to do an in-camera split-screen to get rid of some shadows running over the table as the plant moved forward on the track.”

-The radio station stage of the plant, now one and a half feet tall, is first seen during the eponymous sequence of the film.
+The next stage is the short-lived Some Fun Now plant, built with a sucking motion and animated with particular greed for more blood.
+It is followed by the radio station stage, now one and a half feet tall, is first seen during the eponymous sequence of the film.
 It was the first to be filmed, whilst the other plants were either being built or rehearsing the lip synchronization.
 Oz initially wanted a hand puppet as opposed to an animatronic (being still unsure about the mechanical approach), as recalled by Conway: “Frank wanted to operate the radio station plant with a person’s hand, using somebody with a really thin wrist.
 But I felt that no matter how thin the wrist was, once we put the plant on top of it, it would bulk up and defeat the purpose.
 So Frank reluctantly let us try a mechanical one, and that was the plant that won him over to our approach.
 He likes performance and generally has a mistrust of mechanical things, but the radio station plant made a believer out of him.”

 Being the first to be actually filmed, the radio station Audrey II was used as the archetype for the paint scheme and textures of all of its successors.
 Built by David White, it was the only plant to implement radio control in its mechanisms along with the cable controls, in order to decrease the number of cables and thus hide them more successfully.
 “It had radio-controlled lips and tongue mechanisms,” Neal Scanlan said.
 “So not only did it have lots of cables running up the stem to control the head movement, it also had radio-controlled servos inside its head operating the lips and tongue.
 The radio control was necessary — we felt — because we had to cut down on the number of cables that ran down through the bottom of the plant and behind Rick’s arms and legs.
 It had to sit there on his lap, and too many cables would have been difficult to hide.”
 The radio station sequence needed several retakes, but once it started working properly, the actors “began to worry that it wasn’t their movie anymore — they were concerned about being upstaged by the plant.
 For our part, we began to worry about being outdone by the actors.”

-Seymour feeds Audrey II consistently, to the point where the creature grows to four and a half feet tall.
-Although it is first seen halfway through the film, the Feed Me stage plant (nicknamed after the song it sings) was the first one to be built — as a prototype: it needed several revisions to be perfected, as it was the first stage that would be shown to talk and sing.
+Audrey II grows to four and a half feet tall.
+Although it is first seen halfway through the film, the Feed me stage plant was the first one to be built — as a prototype: it needed several revisions to be perfected, as it was the first stage that would be shown to talk and sing.
 “On past projects,” Conway said, “I have found that after you get something built and you work with it and discover its problems, you would just love to be able to go back and build it again — but there’s never time.
 So I tried to develop a schedule with enough time built in to do a complete prototype and then start all over again.
 That worked out perfectly, not only time-wise but also in providing a puppet for the puppeteers to rehearse with as early as possible.
 By doing that, we were able to use input from the performers as to how the puppet could be made better or lighter or whatever.”

 The head of the plant was operated by hand — but featured over twelve distinct armatures for the main articulations of mouth and lips.
 Despite their simplicity, the animatronics still needed considerable experimentation.
 Scanlan explained: “we did all our experimenting on Feed Me.
 The lip mechanisms were controlled by cables that ran up from underneath the stage, through the stem and into the head while the jaw and head itself were actually operated by the arms and body of a puppeteer.
 We had that whole thing on a rig which was concealed within the stem.
 That rig held the cables and took the weight of the plant so that the puppeteer didn’t have to bear all the weight of it.
 It was very heavy — we had twenty to thirty bales just going up to the head alone, not to mention all the cables which were needed to control the vine movements.”
 The number of cables was kept to a minimum, in order to obtain a lighter puppet that could be more easily maneuverable by the crewmembers.